 The Following Sequence is for a Waltham, Size 18, Model 1883, Grade 81, with 15 Jewels.
 This was the least expensive pocket watch in my "collection".
 It isn't running.
 It already has issues, so I have nothing to lose if I wreck something beyond repair.

 Before taking anything apart, the first thing to do is find out if there is anything in there than can bite or cause problems.
 With these pocket watches we need to know how to safely let down the main spring.
-This is one of those cases where there is stored energy that you do not want released unexpectedly.
+Whenever there is stored energy you do not want to release it suddenly and unexpectedly.
 The Model 1892 Vanguard has a locking click that is easily accessible as soon as the back cover of the case is removed.
 That's convenient.
 Other watches require some disassembly to get to the click.
 Look for a small lever in the vicinity of the main spring housing.
 It may be on the side of the movement when you remove it from the case.
-Please, make sure you understand this step or your partially disassembled watch may unexpectedly shoot pieces of itself all over the room.
+Please, make sure you understand this step or your partially disassembled watch may unexpectedly shoot pieces of itself all over the place.

 Set Hands at 12:00.

 Remove Front cover.
 Remove hands using a puller.
 Don't forget to use something to protect the dial.
 Most any thin plastic or paper material will work.
 Make a hole in the center just large enough to clear the pin, then add a slit from the center to the edge, so you can slide it under the hands.
 Inspect and "dress" the part of your puller that ends up facing the dial.
 Check for any burrs where the jaws slip under the hands.
 What you should have is a chisel edge that will slip under the hands with a very smooth surface towards the dial face.
 File the tool if necessary to remove burrs.

 Use the same face guard material for the second hand.